Introducing the ‘sad grad’: They’ve got a job but are still desperately clinging on to uni life

 You tell yourself and literally anyone who will listen that you're only going to do this for ten years and then you'll quit and do what you really want to do with your life.

-7. …or the ultimate sad grad employer, Teach First
+7. …or the ultimate sad grad employer, being a regional teacher

 Nothing screams graduate crisis like signing up to moving to Stockon-on-Tees to teach a load of problem kids about the Tudors.